Mike Layton: Political career

 In July 2022, Layton announced he would not stand for re-election as ward 11 city councillor, citing family reasons.

 Personal life

-Layton married his wife Brett Tryon, a program coordinator for the charity Environmental Defence Canada, on Toronto Island On August 26, 2012, near the location where Jack Layton and Olivia Chow were married in 1988.
+Layton married his wife Brett Tryon, a program coordinator for the charity Environmental Defence Canada, on Toronto Island in August 2012, near the location where Jack Layton and Olivia Chow were married in 1988.

 He is the great-great-great-nephew of William Steeves, a Father of Confederation.

 In the 2013 CBC Television film Jack, he is portrayed by Conrad Sweatman as an adult and Mitchell Kummen as a child.